Many weeks have passed since the Battle of Hogwarts, but peace has not come to Harry Potter.

 The kiss lasted a very long time.
 When their lips broke apart, Harry kept his face down, inches from hers.
 Her brown eyes blinked up at him.
 Everything bad had vanished, melted away in the flowery scent that filled the room.

-"Harry," she murmured, "I know it's hard to understand, but Fred has been inside me all this time, and I know he kept me from you, but when I told him it was your birthday, and you had come back, he knew it was time.
+"Harry," she murmured, "I know it's hard to understand, but Fred has been inside me all this time, and I know he kept me from you, but when I told him it was your birthday, and you had come back, he knew that it was time.
 Please forgive me, and please don't leave."

 He kissed her softly.
 "I never will."